Linear Response Selected Configuration Interaction: Results and Discussion

 For systems such as the water molecule, the accuracy provided by triples-including coupled-cluster methods is sufficient for most purposes.
-Our SCI-LR implementation can validate the performance of electron-structure methods beyond the limits of where exact FCI is feasible, and may be useful in cases where even CCSDT fails.
+At the same time, the computational efficiency of traditional coupled-cluster methods is, at least for the present implementation, also superior to LR-SCI (see Table \ref{tab:si_timings_vs_cc}).
+Nevertheless, our LR-SCI implementation can validate the performance of electron-structure methods beyond the limits of where exact FCI is feasible, and may be useful in cases where coupled-cluster methods fail.
+CCSDT is expected to be reliable for chemical systems that do not exhibit strong static correlation, but there remain cases with pronounced multireference character where additional validation is worthwhile.
+As shown in Table \ref{tab:si_polarizability_extra_molecules}, some supposedly multiconfigurational systems (like the carbon dimer) turn out to be unproblematic.
+Other systems, like the boron nitride, reveal more substantial errors for coupled-cluster-based methods.
+Finally, one can consider (slightly contrived) systems, like the N$_2$ molecule at stretched bond lengths, where CCSDT fails to give even a qualitatively correct description.